Journey Through the Museum With Ease

 If you are in need of medical or first aid assistance during your visit, please contact the nearest staff member.

 Storage for medical equipment and medications is available in the museum’s First Aid Room.
 This room is also available for visitors requiring a private space for administering medical treatment.
-Please go to the Admissions Desk for additional assistance.
+Please go to the Visitor Services for additional assistance.

 MEDICAL EQUIPMENT / MEDICATION STORAGE

-Elevators—A public elevator is available for use and may be accessed on every level of the museum.
-The elevator is located on the first floor past Admissions.
+Elevators —A public elevator is available for use and may be accessed on every level of the museum.
+The elevator is located on the first floor past Visitor Services.

 RESTROOMS/FAMILY (UNISEX) RESTROOMS